montoyamoraga/protestpy/README.rst

 protest.py
 ==========

-python module written by aaron montoya-moraga, march 2017, part of "it's okay", his graduation thesis at nyu itp.
+python module by aarón montoya-moraga, first released on march 2017. it is a part of "its-ok", his graduate thesis at nyu itp.

 installation
 ------------